 you held on to my hips

-You would pay no penalty
+and you would pay no penalty.

-and I set off for my own home,
+I set off for my own home

-my own family meal.
+and my own family meal.

 That was my introduction

-to the puzzling nature of love,
+to the true nature of love,

-the moment I first understood
+the moment I understood love

-love could be more complicated
+might be more complicated

 than a pretty girl, a summer day